Do you know what a credit score is, and why is it so important when it comes to applying for loans and credit cards?

 How, then, do these scores affect CTOS and CCRIS reports, sometimes to the point of causing borrowers to be ‘blacklisted’?

-If you would like to learn more on credit scores and how they work in Malaysia, this article is for you.
+If you would like to learn more on credit scores, how to improve credit score and how they work in Malaysia, this article is for you.

 What is a credit score?